 Step 2.
 Choose the formula you want to insert, and click OK.

 Step 3.
-Excel will load the Function Arguments window, input the context you want.
+In Excel, to load the Function Arguments window, input the context you want.